Sex Pistols frontman Johnny Rotten to be named Icon of music

 "John Lydon is a true icon whose influence on music, fashion and art has been felt around the world," Del Bryant, BMI President and CEO, said in a statement.

-Lydon was not immediately available to comment on the award but news of the honour was posted on his website and tweeted by his current band, Public Image Ltd, suggesting he had accepted.
+Lydon was not immediately available to comment on the award but news of the honor was posted on his website and tweeted by his current band, Public Image Ltd, suggesting he had accepted.

 This would contrast with 1996, when Lydon called the U.S. Rock and Roll Hall of Fame a "piss stain" when it was announced the Sex Pistols would be inducted into the Ohio museum, which adds several new acts to its ranks its year.